yliu-cs/IELTS/Speak/Speak Note.md

 			* 正+负论点 (负论点少)
 				* anyway, ... i still prefer to ...
 				* ... is still my first choice
+* **万能理由(结构)**
+	* Leisure activity
+		* Yeah, sure!
+		* It's my favouriate ...
+		* For me, it's not just a form of ..., but more of a ...
+		* It's the kind of leisure activity that helps me relax/unwind/wind down/chill out.
+Because when I am doing sth., especially + **EXAMPLE(...)+(时间地点)** , I can
+			* take my mind off the stressful work
+			* release sb. from the heavy work or study
+			* free myself from the hard day/week
+	* Social event
+		* It kind of (more of) a social event
+		* Usually, I do ... with a bunch of friendsd+(时间地点)
+		* It's the time for us to bond with each other (It's such a great bonding experience)
+		* Make some new friends who are like-minded (have common interests)
+		* At the time, it's a good way to loosen up/unwind.
+	* Money
+		* Affordable / Economical way / ... good value for money
+		* Expensive / Pricey / Costly
+			* In the long run, it can save (lose) me a great deal of money
+	* Health
+		* consider ... as a good form of ... / leisure activity
+		* keep fit
+		* improve ... physical functioning
+		* good for ... mental health
+		* When I ..., I can **get rid of** stress
+	* Time
+		* time-consuming 耗时
+		* efficient ...
+		* avoid getting stuck on the road, especially, at the peak time
+	* Sentiment
+		* sense of achievement
+		* annoyed
+		* get the pleasure of
+		* drowsy 昏昏欲睡
+	* Personal Experience (编故事)
+		* When
+		* Who
+		* Where
+		* What
+		* Why
+		* How feel
+	* 分情况 (题干有明显时间标语, 例如when)
+		* It depens ....
+If ..., I ....
+But if not, I  ...
+		* Sometimes, I ..., and other times, if .., then I will
 * 练习积累
 	* Living
 		* I was born and/but raised in ...